 'We are all Indians, Delhi belongs to all': LG office rejects Kejriwal’s decision to reserve hospitals

-New Delhi, June 09: Delhi Lt Governor Anil Baijal's office Tuesday rejected the AAP government's criticism of his order overturning the decision to reserve some hospitals here only for Delhiites, saying "we are all Indians and Delhi belongs to all".
+New Delhi, June 09: Delhi Lt Governor Anil Baijal's office on Tuesday rejected the AAP government's criticism of his order overturning the decision to reserve some hospitals here only for Delhiites, saying "we are all Indians and Delhi belongs to all".

 In a statement, the LG office also said that rather than discriminating among patients, the goal of the government should be to plan and prepare for adequate infrastructure.
 On Monday, the LG overruled the AAP government's order to reserve Delhi government-run and private hospitals in the national capital for Delhiites.